 The settings screen lets you fine tune your widgets, this section will discuss common filters and general behavior of the page.

 For more details about specific area of the data displayed by widgets, have a look at the following articles :

 This section of the settings lets you change the chart type and breakdown.
 The chart type determines the way the data is displayed, for example letting you choose between line chart or bar charts.

 The breakdown field lets you chose what criterion the data should be broken by.
 For example for sales, you might want to see volume by channel or lead source or staff.

 Note : Not all widget have options here.

 By default this is inherited from the dashboard and the widget will have the same date range and granularity.
 In some cases you might want this to no be the case and let widgets have their own date ranges.
 To do, simply select no in "inherit from dashboard", this will open the date fields.

 Here you can apply filters found in the rest the app.
 For example restrict your sales volume to only invoiced orders or sales containing a specific SKU.

 Clicking "Done" apply your changes to the widget, don't forget to also save the dashboard once you are done.

 Relation between widget and dashboard filters

-You can still edit dashboard will editing a particular widget, this is to allow for full control of what you will see when applying you changes.
+You can still edit the dashboard's filters while editing a widget's filters, this is to allow for full control of what you will see when applying your changes.
 Dashboards filters let you change intervals for widgets as well as channel selection.